approvals/ApprovalTests.cpp/doc/UsingGoogleTests.md

 This section describes the various ways of using Approval Tests with Google Test.

 **Note:** Approval Tests has some specific build requirements if it is built with the [Ninja build generator](https://ninja-build.org/). **If you use Ninja with Approval Tests, special care is needed when setting up builds**, to avoid compilation errors or test failures.
-If you have any problems with this, please see [Troubleshooting Misconfigured Build](/doc/TroubleshootingMisconfiguredBuild.md#top). <!-- include: include_ninja_warning_note. path: /doc/mdsource/include_ninja_warning_note.include.md -->
+If you have any problems with this, please see [Troubleshooting Misconfigured Build](/doc/TroubleshootingMisconfiguredBuild.md#top). <!-- singleLineInclude: include_ninja_warning_note. path: /doc/mdsource/include_ninja_warning_note.include.md -->

 ## Getting Started With Google Test